mfherbst/ReducedBasis.jl/docs/src/examples/xxz_pod.md

 # Basis assembly using Proper Orthogonal Decomposition

-In the last examples we have seen that with ReducedBasis.jl we can customize the truth solvers as well as the compression methods during reduced basis assembly.
+In the last examples we have seen that we can customize the snapshot solvers as well as the compression methods during reduced basis assembly.
 What we want to demonstrate in this example is that we can also use different strategies for basis assembly altogether.
 In particular, we will show how to use the Proper Orthogonal Decomposition ([`POD`](@ref)) technique in the offline stage.